What Happened With the Log4j Library?

 By exploiting it, an attacker can execute malicious code on a server that runs a vulnerable version of Log4j.
 The steps are simple:

-Offensive teams were quick to develop exploits to this vulnerability and use them at scale.
+Offensive teams were quick to develop exploits to this security vulnerability and use them at scale.

-However, security and DevOps teams are struggling to discover, orchestrate, patch, remediate, manage, prioritize, monitor, detect, and respond.
+However, DevOps and security teams are struggling to discover, orchestrate, patch, remediate, manage, prioritize, monitor, detect, and respond.

 Unfortunately, the abundance of content, security advisories, detection rules and blog posts only makes it harder to keep up with the pace, prioritize effectively, and make informed decisions.